Keyboard shortcuts

 FS Base And TLS

 FS base is thread-owned.
 The existing ThreadControl.getFsBase and ThreadControl.setFsBase operations keep their names, but after threading they refer to the current thread, not the whole process. setFsBase continues to reject non-user-canonical values and writes the CPU FS-base MSR immediately when called by the running thread.
+Both methods route through context-aware dispatch (CapCallContext::caller_thread) so the operation always targets the caller, never a different thread; calling ThreadControl from a non-live caller returns ProcessFsBaseError::CallerNotLive.

 The initial process thread uses the PT_TLS block installed by ELF loading.
 Additional threads receive an FS base from ThreadSpawner.create; the runtime is responsible for allocating and initializing each thread’s TLS/TCB data.
 There is no process-global FS base.
 Current-thread FS-base operations are useful for the single-thread runtime checkpoint, but they must not be treated as the final threading ABI for language runtimes.
 True multi-threaded Go or C/POSIX-like runtime support requires each ThreadRef to own a distinct TLS block and FS base.